mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/09/04-relational-databases.md

 }
 ```

 The `onCreate` callback from our class inheriting from superclass `SQLiteOpenHelper` only runs once: when the database does not exist.
 It is not run when we create the instance of the class derived from `SQLiteOpenHelper`.
-Instead, it is invokedwhen we access the database using the `writableDatabase property.
+Instead, it is invokedwhen we access the database using the `writableDatabase property`.